-Several hospitals in the U.S. have included the Aquadex System into their treatment protocol for fluid management of COVID-19, especially when dialysis equipment and staff are limited.
+Several hospitals in the U.S. originally included the Aquadex System into their treatment protocol for fluid management of COVID-19, especially when dialysis equipment and staff are limited.
 In March 2020, we increased production of the Aquadex System to meet anticipated demand due to its use in treatment protocols for COVID-19.
-We estimate that approximately 14% of our U.S. revenue for the year ended December 31, 2020, was driven by hospitals treating patients with COVID-19, but as intensive care patients have declined due to the drop in the infection rate, we have seen little revenue in the three months ended March 31, 2021 for treating patients with COVID-19.
+We estimate that approximately 14% of our U.S. revenue for the year ended December 31, 2020, was driven by hospitals treating patients with COVID-19.
+However, treatment protocols have evolved such that fewer patients are now being treated with fluid resuscitation, so we have seen little revenue in the nine months ended September 30, 2021 for treating patients with COVID-19.
 However, we have also seen changes to our sales practices due to restrictions on hospital access and believe that revenue in other areas was negatively impacted by these restrictions.
 In addition, the disruption created by COVID-19 has created significant uncertainty about our ability to access the capital markets in future periods.
-As of the filing date of this Quarterly Report on Form 10-Q, the extent to which the COVID-19 pandemic may continue to impact our financial condition or results of operations or guidance is uncertain and cannot be reasonably estimated but could be material and last for an extended period of time.
+As of the filing date of this Quarterly Report on Form 10-Q, the extent to which the COVID-19 pandemic may continue to impact our financial condition or results of operations or guidance is uncertain and cannot be reasonably estimated, but could be material and last for an extended period of time.
 The effect of the COVID-19 pandemic may not be fully reflected in our results of operations and overall financial performance until future periods.